paliarush/magento2-vagrant-for-developers/README.md

 ### FAQ

  1. To debug any CLI script in current Vagrant project, set `debug:vagrant_project` option in [config.yaml](etc/config.yaml.dist) to `1`
  1. Is Windows 10 supported?
-Yes, but you may face the same issue as described [here](https://github.com/paliarush/magento2-vagrant-for-developers/issues/36).
+Yes, but you may face the same issue as described [here](https://github.com/paliarush/magento2-vagrant-for-developers/issues/36) or [here](https://github.com/paliarush/magento2-vagrant-for-developers/issues/173).
 Also Virtual box may not work on Windows 10 in headless mode, see how to [enable GUI mode](https://www.vagrantup.com/docs/virtualbox/configuration.html)
  1. ![](docs/images/linux-icon.png)![](docs/images/osx-icon.png) On OSX and \*nix hosts NFS will be used by default to sync your project files with guest.
 On some hosts Vagrant cannot configure NFS properly, in this case it is possible to deploy project without NFS by setting `use_nfs` option in [config.yaml](etc/config.yaml.dist) to `0` <br />
  1. ![](docs/images/windows-icon.png) On Windows hosts you might face `Composer Install Error: ZipArchive::extractTo(): Full extraction path exceed MAXPATHLEN (260)` exception during `composer install`.
 This can be fixed in 2 ways: decrease path length to the project directory or set `composer_prefer_source` option in [config.yaml](etc/config.yaml.dist) to `1`
  1. Make sure that you used `vagrant-magento` directory as project root in PHP Storm (not `vagrant-magento/magento2ce`)